 - DeWitt Wallace Decorative Arts Museum - collection of English and American antiques, including, furniture, silver, textiles, ceramics and more.

-Williamsburg Historic Trades and DemonstrationsAt Colonial Williamsburg you can watch historic trade demonstrations and dramatic vignettes and participate in interactive programs with “People of the Past.”
+Historic Trades and DemonstrationsVisitors can watch historic trade demonstrations and dramatic vignettes and participate in interactive programs with “People of the Past.”
 Tradesmen and women are professional, full-time artisans dedicated to specific trades, such as brickmaking, culinary, carpentry, apothecary, gunsmith and saddlery.
-Homes, public buildings and shops in the Historic Area are furnished with objects from Colonial Williamsburg’s extensive collection of English and American antiques and reproductions made by Colonial Williamsburg tradespeople.
+Homes, public buildings and shops in the Historic Area are furnished with objects from an extensive collection of English and American antiques and reproductions made by Colonial Williamsburg tradespeople.

-Walking Tours and Special ProgramsTours, evening programs and special events change daily at Colonial Williamsburg.
+Walking Tours and Special ProgramsTours, evening programs and special events change daily.
 To truly experience the Historic Area, plan to take a themed walking tour or participate in live comedy, theatre, and musical performances.
-Check out the calendar here.
+See the calendar of events.
 Some programs are an additional charge and require advance reservations.
 The holiday season offers wonderful programs for the whole family.
-See this guide to Christmas in Colonial Williamsburg.
+See a guide to Christmas in Colonial Williamsburg.

-Colonial Williamsburg Operating HoursHours are generally 9 a.m. to 5 p.m. but vary by season.
-Colonial Williamsburg’s buildings and grounds are open seven days a week, 365 days a year.
+Historic Area Operating HoursHours are generally 9 a.m. to 5 p.m. but vary by season.
+The buildings and grounds are open seven days a week, 365 days a year.

 TicketsTickets are required to enter the historic buildings and attend special programs.
 Single-day and multiple-day passes are available.
 You may wander the streets of the historic district, eat in the taverns and visit the shops without a ticket.
-For more information or reservations, call toll-free 1-800-HISTORY or visit Colonial Williamsburg’s website.
+For reservations, call (800) HISTORY or visit www.colonialwilliamsburg.com.

-- Plan to stay at least two days in Colonial Williamsburg.
+- Plan to spend at least a full day in Colonial Williamsburg.
 Add additional days to visit Busch Gardens, Water Country USA, Jamestown Settlement and Yorktown Victory Center.
-Learn more about these attractions on page 2.

 - Make reservations prior to arrival for evening programs and dinners in the Colonial Taverns.